versatica/mediasoup-website/overview.md

 Thus internally, **mediasoup** can be splitted into two separete components:

-* a JavaScript layer exposing a modern ECMAScript 6 [API](/api/), and
+* a JavaScript layer exposing a modern ECMAScript 6 [API](/api/) for Node.js, and
-* a subprocess that handles the media layer (ICE, DTLS, RTP and so on).
+* a set of subprocesses that handle the media layer (ICE, DTLS, RTP and so on).

 Both components communicate to each other by means of inter-process communication.
 However, from the point of view of the developer, the application integrating **mediasoup** should just care about the JavaScript [API](/api/) exposed by the library.